ampedweb/html-dom-document/README.md

 `HTMLDocument` also has some other benefits over `DOMDocument`:

+- Tags with an XML-style namespace get maintained, whereas `DOMDocument` would typically only keep the last part of the tag name.
+This is useful when working with standards such as edge-side-includes and have markup such as `<esi:include src="..." />`
 - Any void tags on the input HTML will also be output as void tags

 ## Drawbacks